novuhq/examples/web-component-notification-center-example/README.md

 Running this app on your local machine is quite simple.
 You just need to go through the following steps:

-- Clone this repo to your machine (make sure you've clone both the front-end as well as the back-end to your machine)
+- Make sure you've clone both the frontend as well as the backend code to your machine
 - run `npm install` in the root of backend to install all the packages
-- Now, you go over to [Novu](www.novu.co) to get your API key and add it to the `.env` file in the root of the front-end repo under this variable name `NOVU_API_KEY`
+- Now, you go over to [Novu](https://web.novu.co) to get your API key and add it to the `.env` file in the root of the frontend repo under this variable name `NOVU_API_KEY`
 - Repeat the last step for the backend repo as well with the same variable name.
 - Create a database on MongoDB.
 - Also add your __MongoDB connection URL__ to the backend's _.env_ file under the variable name `CONNECTION_URL`.
 You can get it from the MongoDB database you've created in a previous step.
 - Now test the following end-point on Postman: `https://notificationsgeneratorbackend.onrender.com/home` and don't forget to add `{"description":"testing"}` in the request.

-You can also go throught a detailed article that also covers deploying the frontend as well as the backend [here](https://dev.to/novu/how-to-add-in-app-notifications-to-any-web-app-1b4n)
+You can also go through a detailed article that also covers deploying the frontend as well as the backend [here](https://dev.to/novu/how-to-add-in-app-notifications-to-any-web-app-1b4n)

 Lastly, if you're stuck at any step and need help with anyting, don't hesitate to hop on to our [Discord Server](https://discord.gg/novu)